philipperolet/trg-players/README.md

 ### TODO : Programmatic mode - interactive mode ###
 In programmatic mode, game only displays initial and end states.

-Game can be run interactively using the `-i` flag.
-In that case:
+Game can be run interactively using the `--interactive` flag.
+In that case, every X (optionally specified) steps:
-- user can pause with p, continue with c, quit with q;
+- user can step with s, continue with c, finish with f, abort with q;
-- state is displayed every 2s.
+- game state is displayed.

 ## Development